ModernProgrammer/desktop_cms/README.md

 _Note: No need to run migrations since we are currently only using the Sql Lite Database, might change to PostgreSQL_

-Run the following to start the server
+Run the following, inside the headless_cms folder, to start the server

 ```python manage.py runserver```